Digestive and systemic enzymes: circulation and hair growth

 Your body naturally produces enzymes however it’s a process that starts to decline from the age of 25.
 Depletion of digestive and systemic enzymes can lead to health problems and a range of other symptoms like circulatory complications or joint pain.

-Digestive and systemic enzyme depletion increases risk on disease and premature ageing
+Digestive and systemic enzyme depletion increases the risk of disease and premature aging

-Another vulnerability that comes with enzyme depletion is a higher incidence of disease and premature ageing.
+Another vulnerability that comes with enzyme depletion is a higher incidence of disease and premature aging.

 One way to maintain your health and energy levels is to ensure that your digestive and systemic enzyme levels are balanced.
 Processed foods lack enzymes and require more enzymes to make digestion happen so be mindful of your diet.